didrichsen/kws-2100-geographic-information-web-systems/README.md

 - [x] Commit and make sure the GitHub Actions workflow runs successfully and the page is deployed to GitHub pages.
 - [x] Add a click handler on the map that displays the name of the clicked kommuner in a dialog box.
 - [x] Add toggle functionality to the kommuner layer to toggle it on/off.

+## Branch: Exercise/3

+Continue from exercise two.
+Switch out dialog box with an aside that displays the name of the kommuner which are in the current view.

+### 1. Display and interact with information on map.

+- [x] The user should be able to focus on their own position
+- [x] The user should be able to toggle display of kommune layer on and off
+- [x] When the user clicks on the map with kommuner on, an overlay should show the name of the clicked feature.
+- [x] The map should show an overlay with mark of a chosen city.